dmbarbour/glas/docs/GrammarLogicProg.md

 Dataflow of env will implicitly constrain concurrent computation in most cases.
 Users might work around this limitation via `with () { ... }` to reduce the environment to a trivial unit value, or perhaps `with (forkEnv()) { ... }` to explicitly construct an environment for concurrent computations.
 But these concurrent computations must interact through channels instead of shared memory.

 #### Local Variables

+It is possible to model local vars as something like arguments or pass-by-refs at the scope of individual operations.
+Importantly, a loop should only capture pass-by-refs that it potentially modifies.
+Pass-by-refs should be returned ASAP if aren't furhther modified within a scope.

+### Pattern Matching

+I need a concrete syntax and an understanding of semantics for patterns.

+A string "Hello" should match any list (or perhaps list-like structure) that *starts with* the exact prefix, "Hello".
+We could try to generalize from "Hello": any list structure matches on a list prefix, and each element of the list should be fully matched in the sense that the remaining element is unit.
+Alternatively, embedding strings into patterns could be taken as a special case.
+I think generalizing is better, if feasible.

+Unlike grammars on texts, I cannot simply assume I'm parsing a list input.
+We might primarily distinguish matching on lists versus records.

+* List Patterns
+  * `[A, B, C]` - match a list prefix
+  * `[P]*` - repeatedly match a list prefix.
+* Matching on `symbol:Pattern` will extract that symbol from a record, returning the remainder of the record.
+* We must fully match each element of
+* Matching a simple bitstring will
+* Matching on a record

+Matching on a list

 ### Incremental Compilation